NFSA/python-mfclient/README.md

   - 2) import mfclient module into your python code and use the API to communicate with Mediaflux server.

-  - 3) simple example below shows how to import the module, connect to mediaflux server and execute a service:
+  - 3) a simple example below shows how to
+    - import the module,
+    - log into Mediaflux server using domain, username and password,
+    - execute a mediaflux service: server.uuid, which returns the Mediaflux server's UUID.

 ```python